 If you use the optical viewfinder with the T6i, you’ll receive extremely fast performance in all shooting situations, even when you aren’t working in burst mode.
 The viewfinder on this camera allows you to easily frame the scene, even if you’re working in bright sunlight where glare on the display screen can make it difficult to see clearly.

-This camera has plenty of nice features aimed at inexperienced photographers too, including fully automatic shooting modes.
+Like its cousin the Canon EOS 5DS, this camera has plenty of nice features aimed at inexperienced photographers too, including fully automatic shooting modes.
 The 3-inch display screen offers both the ability to swivel and twist away from the camera, as well as touch capabilities.
 Having a touchscreen on an entry-level DSLR is a great feature to make it easy to use.
+This camera has a shutter speed of up to 5 seconds of continuous shooting.
+That said, it could be a great digital camera for filmmaking.

-WHY IT’S A TOP PICK: Very versatile entry level DSLR with great price point too.
+WHY IT’S A TOP PICK: Very versatile entry-level DSLR with a great price point too.

 One of Nikon’s best starter DSLR cameras is the Nikon D3300.
 It provides strong image quality, even in low light shooting conditions, and, like most DSLR cameras, it works very fast when you’re using the viewfinder to frame the scene.
-It offers 24.2 megapixels of resolution with a APS-C sized image sensor.
+It offers 24.2 megapixels of resolution with an APS-C sized image sensor.
 However, if you want wireless connectivity, you’ll have to purchase an adapter separately.
+For a slightly more expensive Nikon, take a look at the Nikon D3500.

 The Pentax K-S2 doesn’t offer quite as much resolution as some other beginner-level DSLR cameras at 20.1 megapixels, but its image quality remains strong.
-The camera’s 5.4 frames per second burst mode is one of the best performances you’ll find in a starter DSLR.
+The camera’s 5.4 frames per second burst mode are one of the performances, which makes it one of the best digital cameras for beginners.
 The K-S2 doesn’t have a touchscreen capability, but it is an articulated display screen, making this model easy to use with a tripod.
-The K-S2 is also a rugged camera, offering weather-proofing coating.
+The K-S2 is also a rugged camera, offering a weather-proofing coating.

 WHY IT’S A TOP PICK: Accurate autofocus system great for capturing fast action